Skip to content

 Benefits of forex: you can go long or short

-Does forex trade on weekends?
+Can you trade forex CFDs on weekends?

 As standard, the forex market is closed over the weekend.
 But when you trade with us, you’ll get exclusive access to three of the most popular currency pairs on the weekend – GBP/USD, EUR/USD and USD/JPY.

-You won’t get these pairs on the weekend with other brokers, so you’ll need to create an account with us if you want to trade forex on the weekend.
+You won’t get these pairs on the weekend with other brokers, so you’ll need to create an account with us if you want to trade forex CFDs on the weekend.

 Forex is the most liquid market in the world because there is a large number of buyers and sellers looking to make a trade at any given time.
 Each day, over $6 trillion dollars of currency is converted by individuals, companies and banks, which is roughly three times the Australian gross domestic product for 2022 ($1.7 trillion).